aaron-613/solace-logging-config/README.md

 The 3 different rules configurations for the different Syslog engines do basically the same thing:

-- Listen on 3 different inbound TCP ports, one each for `dev`, `test`, and `prod`, beause that's awesome/advanced!
+- Listen on 3 different inbound TCP ports, one each for `dev`, `test`, and `prod`, because that's awesome/advanced!
   - rsyslog: 51400 (dev), 51401 (test), 51402 (prod)
   - syslog-ng: 51410 (dev), 51411 (test), 51412 (prod)
   - logstash: 51420 (dev), 51421 (test), 51422 (prod)
   - This way, I can add additional rules/processing/filtering later on depending on what port it is
     - e.g. Don't log VPN Bridge UP/DOWN events to the alerts.log for dev dev environments
+    - e.g. Don't alert on SolCache DOWN events in dev if they come back up within 5 minutes
   - This assumes a particular Solace router is designated as prod, test, or dev.
 Maybe change to prod/non-prod?
 - Ability to process all 3 log facilities arriving from Solace, but does some filtering.
 For each router, it creates a directory for it prefixed by `router.`.
 Then inside each: